Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: YouTube/Home Grown Veg

-Carrots will also grow easily in five-gallon buckets.
-You can watch a tutorial on growing carrots using this method here.
+Carrots can easily grow in five-gallon buckets, as well.
+Here’s a tutorial on growing carrots using this method.

 3. Kale